 - Bipolar II Disorder: In bipolar II disorder, individuals may still display periods of intense energy, but these may be less severe (hypomanic) than with a manic episode.

-- Cyclothymic Disorder: Also called cyclothymia, individuals with the cyclothymic disorder may show recurrent hypomanic and depressive symptoms that aren’t as disruptive or intense as those found in bipolar I or bipolar II.
+- Cyclothymic Disorder: Also called cyclothymia, individuals with cyclothymic disorder may show recurrent hypomanic and depressive symptoms that aren’t as disruptive or intense as those found in bipolar I or bipolar II.

 Bipolar disorder occurs in each individual differently, so not all instances of bipolar disorder match the three categories above.
 Most people with bipolar disorder are diagnosed in their late adolescence or as young adults.
 However, symptoms last beyond adolescence.

-Although bipolar disorder can be managed, it is a lifelong illness.
+Although bipolar disorder can be managed, it is a lifelong mental illness.
 And if left untreated, bipolar disorder can become debilitating.

 Statistics for Bipolar Disorder

 According to the International Bipolar Foundation, the LGBTQ community is linked to trauma, bipolar disorder, various other mental health issues, and addiction/a substance use disorder.
 People who identify as LGBT are often stigmatized and misunderstood by others, which can lead to trauma.
 To help cope with their trauma, people who are LGBT may then turn to substances like alcohol or illicit drugs.